By Erik Marcus

 No matter what anybody says, you can get plenty of protein on a vegan diet.
-In this article, we’ll look at how to easily satisfy your protein needs.
+This article takes you through the best vegan protein sources, and shows how to easily satisfy your protein needs.

 Protein for Vegans: Basic Information

-During the 1970s and 1980s, conventional wisdom warned that vegetarians and vegans ran severe risks of protein deficiency.
+During the 1970s and 1980s, conventional wisdom held that vegetarians and vegans ran severe risks of protein deficiency.
 Much of this concern arose from the first bestselling vegetarian advocacy book, Diet for a Small Planet, written by Frances Moore Lappé and published in 1971.
 In hindsight, the book’s protein recommendations were needlessly stringent.
+But I don’t blame Lappé for taking a better-safe-than-sorry approach at a time when so little was known about vegetarian nutrition.

 Severe vs. Moderate Protein Deficiency

 When it comes to protein, a dire medical condition called kwashiorkor leads to a lot of confusion.
-This disease only appears in areas of famine, or among people with severe eating disorders.
-Relatively tiny amounts of protein are all it takes to avoid kwashiorkor, so for obvious reasons this deficiency disease is unheard of in the vegan community.
+This disease arises from long-term acute protein deficiency, and typically only appears in areas of famine, or among people with severe eating disorders.
+Relatively tiny amounts of protein are all it takes to avoid kwashiorkor, so for obvious reasons this deficiency disease is unheard of among vegans—even those consuming sub-optimal amounts of protein.

 Some vegans believe an absence of kwashiorkor means their protein intake is sufficient.
-This is a dangerously misguided belief.
-Avoiding kwashiorkor does not indicate that your protein intake is even close to ideal.
+This is a dangerously misguided belief, since avoiding kwashiorkor does not indicate that your protein intake is even close to ideal.

 What’s more, there’s no clear-cut way to know for sure whether you’re getting all the protein your body needs.
 Even blood tests can’t reliably determine if your intake is sub-optimum.
 Instead, a variety of symptoms may indicate mild to moderate protein deficiency: